qqmyers/sead2clowder/doc/src/sphinx/ug_collections.rst

 .. image:: /image/ug-collections-3.png

-To create a collection within a space, go into the space and click on the click on the create collection button displayed in the image below within a blue box.
+To create a collection within a space, go into the space and click on the create collection button displayed in the image below within a blue box.

 .. image:: /image/ug-collections-4.png